 3. Cowpea Seeds—Summer cover crop that suppresses weeds and enriches soil.

-4. Soraya Sunflower Seeds—Another summer cover crop that establishes vigorous roots deep into compacted soil.
+4. Lemon Queen Sunflower Seeds from Botanical Interests—Another summer cover crop that establishes vigorous roots deep into compacted soil.

 A natural amendment for loosening and enriching soil